Con O'Callaghan (Gaelic footballer)

-Con O'Callaghan (born April 1996) is an Irish sportsperson.
+Con O'Callaghan (born April 1996) is an Irish sportsman.
 He plays Gaelic football for the Dublin county football team.

-He is a dual player for the Cuala club, in football senior "A" and hurling senior "A".
+O'Callaghan is a dual player for the Cuala club, in football senior "A" and hurling senior "A".
 He was also a dual player at inter-county minor level.

-O'Callaghan is a capable free-taker; however, with Dublin he is not required to take them, with Dean Rock and Cormac Costello on the field.
+O'Callaghan is a capable free-taker; however, with Dublin he was not required to take them, when Dean Rock and Cormac Costello were on the field.

 Playing career

 Club

-O'Callaghan plays hurling for the Cuala club.
+O'Callaghan plays football and hurling for the Cuala club.